apache/openwhisk/docs/about.md

 The answer to both is **Kafka**, “a high-throughput, distributed, publish-subscribe messaging system”.
 Controller and Invoker solely communicate through messages buffered and persisted by Kafka.
 That lifts the burden of buffering in memory, risking an *OutOfMemoryException*, off of both the Controller and the Invoker while also making sure that messages are not lost in case the system crashes.

 To get the action invoked then, the Controller publishes a message to Kafka, which contains the action to invoke and the parameters to pass to that action (in this case none).
-This message is addressed to the Invoker which the Controller chose above from the list it got from Consul.
+This message is addressed to the Invoker which the Controller chose above from the list of available invokers.

 Once Kafka has confirmed that it got the message, the HTTP request to the user is responded to with an **ActivationId**.
 The user will use that later on, to get access to the results of this specific invocation.
 Note that this is an asynchronous invocation model, where the HTTP request terminates once the system has accepted the request to invoke an action.
 A synchronous model (called blocking invocation) is available, but not covered by this article.